jpatters/MMM-SnowDay/README.md

 # MMM-SnowDay

-*MMM-SnowDay* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays the percentage chance of getting a snow day tomorrow for a provided postal code.
+*MMM-SnowDay* is a module for [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) that displays the percentage chance of getting a snow day tomorrow using the [Snow Day Predictor API](https://www.snowdaypredictor.com).

 ## Screenshot Loading